 Adál Maldonado is one of the great Puerto Rican photographers.
 He’s a natural surrealist who was part of the Nuyorican movement of the 1960s and 70s (the Latin Harlem Renaissance).
 His body of work includes surrealist portraits and auto-portraits.
-Back in the day everyone sat for him, from Celia Cruz to Rita Moreno.
+Back in the day Latin New York City sat for him, from Celia Cruz to Rita Moreno.

 Adál taught legendary New York photographer Robert Mapplethorpe how to develop and print photos.

 Kidnapped By Aliens ~ Again

 Maldonado is our Padrino Borinquen.
 We interviewed him when we first came to the island in 2019 and haven’t been able to stop laughing since.
 He gave us our Puerto Rican Passport so we are dual citizens now.

 Adál’s thesis is that he was kidnapped by aliens, and he’s not kidding.
 The New York Times reported that Adál passed away on December 9, 2020, but those who know, know what really happened.

 Adál’s been kidnapped by aliens again.
 Being Boricua, he’s a smart guy who knows how to turn the tables.
 He’s using alien technology to plant the Puerto Rican flag across the universe.